redux-saga/redux-saga/docs/api/README.md

 A cancelled Generator can catch `SagaCancellationException`s in order to

-*Note that uncaught SagaCancellationException are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generators.
+*Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generators.